Joshua-Byrd/CS602_Term_Project/README.md

 This repository contains my term project for CS602 - Server-side Web Development at Boston University's Metropolitan College.
 In this project, I have built a web server with the intention of recreating some of the basic functionality of GoodReads.com, the popular book logging and review website.
 A user can search for books (by author, title, or ISBN) and add them to their _read_ or _want-to-read_ list, and view and edit their own profile.
 An administrator can view and search for both users or books, as well as add, edit, or delete users or books.

-One things to note: No sessions or cookies are used here.
+One thing to note: No sessions or cookies are used here.
 Users and admins are simulated by rendering different pages for each, with different functionality.
 This means there is a great deal of redundancy (DRY principle violations) that wouldn't be necessary if I were actually using logins.

+**IMPORTANT: DO NOT CHANGE THE NAME OF THE USER 'JONH DOE'!** Because I'm simulating a user being logged in, all of the functions that manipulate a user in the database, work on this user specifically.
+And, because MongoDB assigns id's dynamically, I'm using the name to find and manipulate the user in the database.
+Thus, if this user's name is changed, all of the user functions will break.

 ## Stack